🍽️ Fruits Guide

 Are lemons safer than oranges for histamine intolerance? +

-They share similar liberating properties.
-However, lemons are often better tolerated simply because they are used in smaller quantities (as a garnish) compared to a full serving of orange juice.
+Both share similar liberating properties.
+Lemons are often better tolerated simply because they tend to be used in smaller quantities, such as as a garnish, compared to a full serving of orange juice.

 Does Vitamin C in citrus help with histamine? +

-While Vitamin C can support histamine degradation, the liberating compounds in citrus fruits usually trigger a release that outweighs the benefits of the fruit's natural Vitamin C.
+While Vitamin C may support histamine metabolism, the liberating compounds in citrus fruits may trigger a response that offsets the potential benefit of the fruit's natural Vitamin C content.

 Why do citrus fruits cause itchy skin? +

-This is a classic liberator response.
-Citrus triggers mast cells to release internal histamine directly into the tissues, which often manifests as skin flushing or itching.
+This is a typical liberator response.
+Citrus may trigger mast cells to release stored histamine, which can manifest as skin flushing or itching in sensitive individuals.

-Can I have citrus if it's cooked? +
+Can I have citrus if it is cooked? +

-Cooking does not deactivate the histamine-liberating compounds or the salicylates.
-Most sensitive individuals find that even cooked citrus triggers symptoms.
+Cooking does not fully deactivate the histamine-liberating compounds or the salicylates.
+Many sensitive individuals find that even cooked citrus still contributes to symptoms.

 Some people find these options helpful